SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems

 \subsubsection{Runtime Correctness}

 For a syntactically correct system model, \bench{} next evaluates if the model can be executed correctly.
-To do so, \bench{} performs bounded model checking and simulation using TLC, and then observes covered actions and runtime errors (if any).
+To do so, \bench{} performs bounded model checking and simulation using TLC, and then observes covered actions and runtime errors (if any) \plsreviewinline{by parsing TLC's coverage report and error output}.
 This model checking and simulation explores the state space without any invariant checking (see \S\ref{sec:inv}).
 During this state space exploration, \bench{} records all covered actions and the actions with runtime errors.

 We define a metric $M_r$ that represents the coverage of actions without runtime errors: $M_r = \frac{n_r}{n_t}$, where $n_r$ is the number of covered actions that did not report errors during state exploration, and $n_t$ is the total number of actions in the model.